cuteoo2/CryptoClustering/README.md

 # CryptoClustering

-In this challenge,the combination of Python and Unsupervised Learning was used to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In this challenge, the combination of Python and Unsupervised Learning was used to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.